 - gaining insight in the barriers and hurdles for lung cancer implementation in daily practice

 Admittance to this seminar is upon selection due to the limited number of places available.
-If you want to attend please register by completing the online form.
-The deadline to register is 8 October, 2018.
+The registration is now closed.
+If you are interested in participation to the research seminar contact firstname.lastname@example.org.

 Notification of selections will be sent by mid-October 2018.